Gurubase/gurubase/README.md

   - Ports 8028 and 8029 must be available

 > [!NOTE]
 > Only Linux and MacOS are supported at the moment.
-Windows is not supported.
+Native Windows is not supported, but you can use WSL2 to run Gurubase on Windows.

 ### Services